Azure/azure-functions-ux/server/src/quickstart/coretoolsDirectPublish-react.md

 ### Install dependencies

-Before you can get started, you should [install .NET Core 2.1](https://go.microsoft.com/fwlink/?linkid=2016373).
-You should also [install Node.JS](https://go.microsoft.com/fwlink/?linkid=2016195) which includes npm, which is how you will obtain the Azure Functions Core Tools.
-If you prefer not to install Node, see the other installation options in our [Core Tools reference](https://go.microsoft.com/fwlink/?linkid=2016192).
+Before you can get started, you should <a href="https://go.microsoft.com/fwlink/?linkid=2016373" target="_blank">install .NET Core 2.1</a>.
+You should also <a href="https://go.microsoft.com/fwlink/?linkid=2016195" target="_blank">install Node.JS</a> which includes npm, which is how you will obtain the Azure Functions Core Tools.
+If you prefer not to install Node, see the other installation options in our <a href="https://go.microsoft.com/fwlink/?linkid=2016192" target="_blank">Core Tools reference</a>.

 Run the following command to install the Core Tools package: